zulip/zulip/help/include/inbox-instructions.md

 !!! tip ""

-    You can collapse or expand the list of topics in a stream by clicking the **collapse**
+    You can collapse or expand the list of topics in a channel by clicking the **collapse**
     (<i class="zulip-icon zulip-icon-arrow-down"></i>)
     or **expand**
     (<i class="zulip-icon zulip-icon-arrow-down icon-collapsed-state"></i>)
-    icon to the left of a stream name.
+    icon to the left of a channel name.

 {tab|mobile}